Corsica? Well of Corse!

-From Bonafacio you can also take a day trip to Sardinia – its about one hour to the port of Santa Teresa di Gallura and from there an hour by road to the Costa Smeralda, however do check the weather as the Straits of Bonafacio can whip up a storm when the strong mistral winds come out to play and you could get stranded in Sardinia which on the face of it is not really a hardship unless you have a flight to catch!
+From Bonafacio you can also take a day trip to Sardinia – its about a one hour sailing from Corsica to the port of Santa Teresa di Gallura in Sardinia and from there an hour by road to the famous millionaires playground of the Costa Smeralda, however do check the weather as the Straits of Bonafacio can whip up a storm when the strong mistral winds come out to play and you could get stranded in Sardinia which on the face of it is not really a hardship unless you have a flight to catch!

 About 10 minutes east from Bonafacio is the Golfe de Sperone – the only decent high quality golf course on the island with immaculate greens, stunning views and facilities you would expect at any top golf course in the world.
 I have great memories of Sperone when my Mum and Dad came out for a holiday that year and my Mum, in poor health, drove the buggy around the golf course in her pink hat – we had such a special day – she loved golf and they both loved their time in Corsica.

 The Mountains, Rivers and Valleys Of The South…